Freak show: Circus

 In the circus world, freak shows, also called sideshows, were an essential part of the circus.
 The largest sideshow was attached to the most prestigious circus, Ringling Brothers, Barnum and Bailey, known as the "big one".
 It was a symbol of the peak of the practice and its acceptance in American society.
 In the early 1800s, single human oddities started joining traveling circuses, but these shows were not organized into anything like typical sideshows until the midcentury.
 During the 1870s it was common to see freak shows at most circuses, eventually making the circus a hub for the display of human oddities.

 Most of the museums and sideshows that had traveled with major circuses were owned during most of 1876.
 By 1880 human phenomena were now combined with a variety of entertainment acts from the sideshows.
 By 1890 tent size and the number of sideshow attractions began to increase, with most sideshows in large circuses with twelve to fifteen exhibits plus a band.
 Bands typically were made up of Black musicians, blackface minstrel bands, and troupes of dancers dressed as Hawaiians.
 These entertainers were used to attract crowds and provide a festive atmosphere inside the show tent.

+Because the circus traveled from city to city, it became a self-contained community where performers and workers lived and worked together.
+Thousands of workers took part in the daily assembly and disassembly of the entire operation as the show moved from town to town.

 By the 1920s, the circus was declining as a major form of amusement due to competition from amusement parks, movie houses and burlesque tours, and the rise of the radio.
 Circuses also saw a large decline in audience during the Depression, as economic hard times and union demands made the circus less and less affordable and valuable.